 The Philippine peso is the official currency of the Philippines, and the peso sign (₱) is the currency symbol.
-The peso sign is often used in publications and correspondence, although PHP is sometimes used instead.
+The peso sign is often used in publications and correspondence, although “P” and “PHP” are often used instead.

 Other countries (such as Mexico) that have the peso as their main currency do not use the peso sign, instead using the dollar sign ($).
 This makes the peso symbol unique to the Philippines.

-Unlike the dollar sign, the peso symbol is not found in computer keyboards.
-You will have to use a special combination on your keyboard in order to type it.
+Unlike the dollar sign, the peso symbol is not found in standard computer keyboards.
+You will have to use a special combination on your keyboard (i.e. keyboard shortcuts) in order to type it.
+However, you can still type or insert the peso sign without using keyboard shortcuts, since some applications (such as Microsoft Word) support currency symbols such as the Philippine peso.

 Table of Contents

-In the United States, most websites use the dollar sign ($) instead of “USD,” mostly due to the presence of the $ key in the computer keyboard.
+In the United States, most websites use the dollar sign ($) instead of “USD,” mostly due to the presence of the $ key on the computer keyboard.
 Other countries only started using their respective currency’s official symbol recently.
-The Indian rupee symbol, for example, was only released in 2010.
+The Indian rupee symbol, for example, was only announced in 2010.

-Here at Tech Pilipinas, we have started using the peso sign instead of “P” after realizing that ₱ looks better.
-Hopefully, other writers and bloggers will follow suit and use the official symbol more frequently.
+Here at Tech Pilipinas, we have started using the peso sign instead of “P” after realizing that ₱ looks more professional.
+Hopefully, other writers and journalists will follow suit and use the official symbol more frequently.

 Copy and Paste the Peso Sign